HIT-YJX/Supplementary-DBLP/readme.md

 ---

-First, please download the files I have attached:
+First, please download the files:

-- A brief guide `Supplementary.md` for re‑building the indexes,
-- 4 scripts `DBLP-index-time*.sh` to run the experiment, and
+- 4 scripts `DBLP-index-time*.sh` here to run the experiment, and
-- The `DBLP.tar.xz` archive for convenience.
+- The `DBLP.tar.xz` from "https://github.com/HIT-YJX/BCviz-datasets".

 Then, the rebuild process are as follows.